-After spending more than 30 hours riding scooters, as well as researching review sites, retailers and more, we think the best electric scooter for most people is the Glion Dolly.
-It's the best scooter for commuters, because it folds up more compactly than others, and even has a handle and two small wheels that lets you tote it like a rolling suitcase when you're not riding it.
-However, the Levy Electric scooter offers an even smoother ride, and has cruise control.
+The best electric scooter for commuters is the Glion Dolly, because it folds up more compactly than others, and even has a handle and two small wheels that lets you tote it like a rolling suitcase when you're not riding it.

 Curious to ride an electric scooter and wonder what's available?
 Here are the best electric scooters in varying price ranges.